-Conversely, there are many risks associated with corporate divestitures, including the proposed divestiture of our telematics hardware assets or the recent sale of portions of our IoT modules business to Telit.
+Conversely, there are many risks associated with corporate divestitures, including the proposed Sale of our MiFi Business or the recent sale of portions of our IoT modules business to Telit.
 The numerous risks of engaging in sales of assets, technology or portions of our business include: difficulties separating divested operations from ongoing operations; loss of sales, marketing and operating synergies; loss of key employees and know-how related to the on-going portions of the business; unanticipated costs; diversion of management's attention from existing operations; and adverse effects on existing business relationships with suppliers and customers.
 Similar to discontinued operations, divestitures may be disruptive and result in substantial accounting charges for any related restructuring.

-As a result, if we fail to properly evaluate or implement acquisitions or divestitures, including the proposed divestiture of our telematics hardware assets and the recent sale of portions of our IoT modules business to Telit, we may not achieve the anticipated benefits of any such transactions, and we may incur unanticipated costs, either of which could harm our business and operating results.
+As a result, if we fail to properly evaluate or implement acquisitions or divestitures, including the proposed Sale of our MiFi Business and the recent sale of portions of our IoT modules business to Telit, we may not achieve the anticipated benefits of any such transactions, and we may incur unanticipated costs, either of which could harm our business and operating results.